 Paolo completed his Master's degree in Molecular Biology in 1996.
 Then he moved to the informatics field working as an IT consultant for 15 years, creating applications for industry and marketing.
 In 2012, he started a PhD in Bioinformatics to pursue his academic interests and that allowed him to use all the experience gained in both research and consultancy.

 He completed his PhD in 2015 in the Computational Biology unit of the Institute of Molecular Genetics - Italian National Research Council - in Pavia, working on the meta-analysis of expression data.
 He joined the Institute of Cancer Research in 2016 as a Bioinformatics Officer, working on the analysis of single-cell transcriptomic and DNA methylation data of prostate cancer cells with the aim of improving the understanding of molecular mechanism responsible for treatment resistance.

-Led by Professor Gert Attard and comprised of four Senior Research Fellows and four Research Fellows, of which five are computational biologists, six Clinical Fellows, five Research Assistants, one PhD student and a lab manager, the Treatment Resistance Group has its home at the UCL Cancer Institute, London.
+Led by Professor Gert Attard and comprised of four Senior Research Fellows and five Research Fellows, of which five are computational biologists, six Clinical Fellows, six Research Assistants and a lab manager, the Treatment Resistance Group has its home at the UCL Cancer Institute, London.

 Professor Gerhardt Attard

 Prof Attard is a John Black Charitable Foundation Endowed Chair in Urological Cancer Research at University College London.

 He holds an advanced Cancer Research UK Clinician Scientist award and is Team Leader of the Treatment Resistance Group at the UCL Cancer Institute.

 He graduated with a degree in Medicine from the University of Malta in June 1999 and obtained a PhD in Medicine from the University of London (ICR) in 2010.